alberthun/legacy-sense-docs/guides/001-devices/003-android-sdk.md

 Reach.initWithAPIKey(context, apiKey, reachConfig)
 ```

-- to tell the Reach SDK not to send events to Sense servers instead just broadcast them to the app and delete from local database:
+- if you wish to send data to your own servers, tell the Reach SDK not to send events to Sense servers but instead just broadcast them to the app and delete from local database:
 ```java
 ReachConfig config = new ReachConfig();
 config.setSendEvents(false); //defaults to true